 Batts: Flat land forming an island in a river or alongside a river.

-Barney: Barnard Castle (pictured above).
+Barney: Barnard Castle.
 A toon in Teesdale.
-A barney might also be a fight
+A barney might also be a bit of a fight.

 Bastle: A fortified farmhouse.

 Beck: Used in south and East Durham, Yorkshire and Cumbria.
 Beck is a Viking word for a stream.
 Becks feed the Tees, burns feed the Tyne.
 Both becks and burns feed the Wear.

 Beclarted: To get dirty or mucky in the sense of needing a wash.